 That attempt to silence the journalists in, and the citizens of, Ferguson is the second most chilling example of police misconduct I’ve heard in a long time.
 Without those people standing up to an armored car, tear gas canisters, and snipers, none of us would have known.
 We wouldn’t have known.

 I like to consider myself an informed person, both by choice and degree (sociology).
 These past few weeks, reading the history behind the continued racism in this country?
 I knew a lot, but not as much as I thought.

-Oh, and I found the start of when all attempts toward creating social/racial equality got redefined as communism.
-Because, back then, the only thing scarier than black people were the commies.
+I found the start of when all attempts toward creating social/racial equality became redefined as communism.
+Because back then the only thing scarier than black people were the commies.

 Click to enlarge